TheSpaghettiDetective/obico-server/website/docs/user-guides/open-source.md

 ---
 id: open-source
-title: Set up your own TSD private server
+title: Set up your own Obico private server
 ---

 Surprise Surprise!
 The Spaghetti Detective is actually open source.
 From the plugin to the backend to the algorithm, every single bit (pun intended) of it.